 Thus, our primary data included information for each individual in the soil sample (species, biomass and life stage) and earthworm density (number of individuals) for the survey.
 During the data standardisation process, we considered three types of events (Fig. 2), connected hierarchically.
 The most large-scale event is a survey.
 One survey is a set of soil samples collected at one location during one sampling period.
 The second level is a soil sample.
-It is a part of the survey, each soil sample collected during the survey, including empty samples.
+It is a part of the survey, each soil sample layer.
+It is a part of the survey, including empty samples.
 The third level is a soil sample layer.
 It is a part of the soil sample.